 blendsql

-Query language for blending SQL logic and LLM reasoning across structured + unstructured data.
-[Findings of ACL 2024]
+Query language for blending SQL and LLMs across structured + unstructured data, with type constraints.

 BlendSQL is a superset of SQLite designed for problem decomposition and hybrid question-answering with Large Language Models (LLMs).
 It allows users to blend operations over heterogeneous data sources like tables, text, and images, combining the structured and interpretable reasoning of SQL with the generalizable reasoning of LLMs.
 Users can oversee all calls (LLM + SQL) within a unified query language, enabling tasks such as building LLM chatbots for travel planning and answering complex questions by injecting 'ingredients' as callable functions.